yucelzeynep/Task-estimation-from-activity-logs/README.md

 (i) main_benchmark.py implements the benchmark method based on association rules.
 (ii) main_bayesian_blended.py implements the proposed Bayesian estimation scheme (iii) main_classifers.py provides estimation with standard classifiers.

+In addition, any functions necessary for the above implementations are provided as tools (as tools_*.py files).

+Moreover, the routines, which need not to be called online, but rather relate the selection of hyper-parameters, are provided as auxiliary scripts (as aux_*.py files).